M4urici0GM/packlit/README.md

 }
 ```

-You can achieve the same result as the abote with
+You can achieve the same result as the above with
 ```go
 func buildDescriptors() []*packlit.StreamOptions {
 	return []*packlit.StreamOptions{